 The greatest lesson to come out of This Is Us so far.

-Olivia Maine (Janet Montgomery) is very dark and twisty inside, but Kevin seems very into that.
+Olivia (Janet Montgomery) is dark and twisty inside, but Kevin seems very into it.
 He calls the kiss one of the greatest of his life, but I’m pretty sure she was just in it for the pumpkin pie.

 Kevin lets Miguel be Pilgrim Rick.